26uk247/libandroid-shmem-gnu/README.md

 The shared memory segments it creates will be automatically destroyed when the creating process destroys them or dies, which differs from the System V shared memory behaviour.

-Based on previous work in https://github.com/pelya/android-shmem, [termux and vishalbiswas]https://github.com/termux/libandroid-shmem and https://github.com/vishalbiswas/libandroid-shmem-gnu
+Based on previous work in https://github.com/pelya/android-shmem, https://github.com/termux/libandroid-shmem and https://github.com/vishalbiswas/libandroid-shmem-gnu

 My use case